Veteran 10-year-old Ihtsahymn entered the...

 Check out our dedicated Doncaster Mile Field page for more on the nominations and acceptance stages of the race.

-The early Doncaster Mile nominations close on a Monday in early February, two months out from Doncaster Mile Day.
+The Doncaster Mile nominations close on a Tuesday in early February, two months out from Doncaster Mile Day.
 The original Doncaster Handicap nominations can feature around 200 hopefuls hoping to make the final field for the autumn Group 1 classic.

 Following the nominations the Doncaster Mile first acceptances close a month later on a Tuesday in early March.
 The Doncaster Handicap first acceptances narrow down the list of potential milers to take to the Randwick track over 1600m in the elite level on Day 1 of ‘The Championships’.